 4. Subsection (b) applies to unaccepted drafts other than documentary drafts.
 Subsection (b)(1) applies to checks.
 Except for checks presented for immediate payment over the counter, which are covered by subsection (b)(2), dishonor occurs according to rules stated in Article 4.
 Those rules contemplate four separate situations that warrant discussion.
 The first two situations arise in the normal course of affairs, in which the drawee bank makes settlement for the amount of the check to the presenting bank.
-In the first situation, the drawee bank under Section 4-301 [new Section 4-302(a)] recovers this settlement if it returns the check by its midnight deadline (Section 4-104).
+In the first situation, the drawee bank under Section 4-301 [new Section 4-302(a)]4-301 recovers this settlement if it returns the check by its midnight deadline (Section 4-104).
 In that case the check is not paid and dishonor occurs under Section 3-502(b)(1).
-The second situation arises if the drawee bank has made such a settlement and does not return the check or give notice of dishonor or nonpayment within the midnight deadline. case, the settlement becomes final payment of the check under Section 4-215 [new Section 4-301(a)(2)].
-Thus, no dishonor occurs regardless of whether the drawee bank retains the check indefinitely or for some reason returns the check after its is not also the depositary bank and retains the check without settling for it beyond midnight of the day it is presented for payment, the bank at that point becomes "accountable" for the amount of the check, i.e., it is obliged to pay the amount of If the drawee bank is also the depositary bank, the check. the bank becomes accountable for the amount of the check if the bank does not pay the check or return it or send notice of dishonor by its midnight deadline.
+The second situation arises if the drawee bank has made such a settlement and does not return the check or give notice of dishonor or nonpayment within the midnight deadline.
+In that case, the settlement becomes final payment of the check under Section 4-215 [new Section 4- $\frac{301(a)(2)}{4-215}$ .
+Thus, no dishonor occurs regardless of whether the drawee bank retains the check indefinitely or for some reason returns the check after its midnight deadline.

+The third and fourth situations arise less commonly, in cases in which the drawee bank does not settle for the check when it is received.
+Under Section 4-302 if the drawee bank is not also the depositary bank and retains the check without settling for it beyond midnight of the day it is presented for payment, the bank at that point becomes "accountable" for the amount of the check, i.e., it is obliged to pay the amount of the check.
+If the drawee bank is also the depositary bank, the bank becomes accountable for the amount of the check if the bank does not pay the check or return it or send notice of dishonor by its midnight deadline.
 Hence, if the drawee bank is also the depositary bank and does not either settle for the check when it is received (a settlement that would ripen into final payment if the drawee bank failed to take action to recover the settlement by its midnight deadline) or return the check or an appropriate notice by its midnight deadline, the drawee bank will become accountable for the amount of the check under Section 4-302.
 Thus, in all cases in which the drawee bank becomes accountable under Section 4-302, the check has not been paid (either by a settlement that became unrecoverable or otherwise) and thus, under Section 3-502(b)(1), the check is dishonored.